christenb8/christenb8/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me:
 I am a second-year Computer Engineering major at UF.
+My favorite projects to make are websites and games.
 Right now, I am working on making a Personal Portfolio website to showcase my achievements and projects!

 ## Skills:
 Java | Javascript | HTML/CSS | C++ | Python